Skip Navigation

 At Pittsburgh ENT and Allergy Partners, our team includes highly skilled otology specialists dedicated to providing comprehensive medical and surgical care for a wide range of ear disorders.
 As the largest private ENT practice in the city, with a trusted history as South Hills ENT, we are equipped to handle everything from routine infections to complex diseases requiring advanced surgical intervention.
 We combine compassionate, patient-focused care with state-of-the-art diagnostics to accurately identify the source of your ear problems and develop an effective treatment plan that restores comfort and function.

 If you or your child are struggling with persistent ear issues, don't wait for the problem to worsen.
-Contact us today to schedule an evaluation with an expert ear specialist doctor who can provide the answers and relief you need.
+Same-day appointments are available for acute ear pain and sudden hearing changes.
+Contact us today to schedule your evaluation and get the answers and relief you need.

 Appointments